gravitygamesinc/learning-resources.md/README.md

 - [Udemy: Augmented Reality with Unity – AR Foundation Basics](https://www.udemy.com/course/augmented-reality-101-ar-foundation-basics/) -  This course introduces you to building augmented reality (AR) experiences using Unity and the AR Foundation.
 - [Udemy: Basics of C# and Unity for Complete Beginners - Part 1](https://www.udemy.com/course/free-part1-alexdev/) -  The first part of a free course teaching C# programming basics and their application in Unity for game development.
 - [Udemy: Basics of C# and Unity for Complete Beginners - Part 2](https://www.udemy.com/course/free-part2-alexdev/) -  The second part of the free C# and Unity course for beginners, building upon the first part.
-- [Udemy: Blueprints for beginner in Unreal](https://www.udemy.com/course/introduction-to-blueprints-for-beginners-in-unreal-engine-5/) -  It teaches you Unreal Engine's visual scripting system, Blueprints, for game development in Unreal Engine 5.
+- [Udemy: Blueprints for beginners in Unreal](https://www.udemy.com/course/introduction-to-blueprints-for-beginners-in-unreal-engine-5/) -  It teaches you Unreal Engine's visual scripting system, Blueprints, for game development in Unreal Engine 5.
 Build games without needing to code!
-- [Udemy: Code Ninja : 10X Your Game Dev Speed](https://www.udemy.com/course/unity-code-ninja/) -  This course focuses on improving your coding efficiency for game development in Unity.
+- [Udemy: Code Ninja: 10X Your Game Dev Speed](https://www.udemy.com/course/unity-code-ninja/) -  This course focuses on improving your coding efficiency for game development in Unity.
 - [Udemy: Course in Unity's Entity Component System](https://www.udemy.com/course/learnecs/) -  This course dives into the Entity Component System (ECS) within Unity, a core architecture concept.
 - [Udemy: Create your first game in Unreal](https://www.udemy.com/course/creating-your-first-game-in-unreal-engine-5/) -  This course gets you started creating your first game using the Unreal Engine 5.
 - [Udemy: Introduction to Game Dynamics with Unity 3D](https://www.udemy.com/course/introduction-to-game-dynamics/) -  Learn about game dynamics specifically within the Unity 3D environment.